MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/edit-entities.md

   - PowerApps
   - D365CE
 ---
-# Edit an table
+# Edit a table

 [!INCLUDE[cc-data-platform-banner](../../includes/cc-data-platform-banner.md)]

 You can edit any custom table that you create.
 Standard tables or managed custom tables may have limitations about changes you can make.

-You can perform the following edits to an table:
+You can perform the following edits to a table:

-- table properties.
+- Table properties.
 More information: [Edit table properties using Power Apps](#edit-table-properties-using-power-apps)

 - **Columns**.
 More information:  [Create and edit columns for Common Data Service](create-edit-fields.md)